dusty-nv/jetbot_ros/README.md

 # jetbot_ros
-ROS/ROS2 nodes and Gazebo model for NVIDIA JetBot with Jetson Nano
+ROS2 nodes and Gazebo model for NVIDIA JetBot with Jetson Nano

+> note:  if you want to use ROS Melodic, see the `melodic` branch

 ### Start the JetBot ROS2 Foxy container